pcg-mlp/KsanaLLM/README.md

 **Flexibility and easy to use:**

-- Seamless integration with popular Hugging Face models, and support multiple wight formats, such as pytorch and SafeTensors
+- Seamless integration with popular Hugging Face models, and support multiple weight formats, such as pytorch and SafeTensors

 - High-throughput serving with various decoding algorithms, including parallel sampling, beam search, and more